 He would often get dates and other minor details wrong when trying to recall things I asked him about and he’d just say, “Oh go and ask Joan or Ruth or Sid, they probably remember more than me!”
 He was not concerned about the past.
 His attention was always in the present and his sole aim was to bring the fun and magic of puppetry and puppet theatre to children wherever and whenever he could.

-There was no middle or senior management at the factory, production seemed almost haphazard but everyone knew what their job was and simply got on with it.
+For many of the visitors to the factory, viewing production would seem almost haphazard but everyone knew what their job was and simply got on with it.

 It was one evening in November 1973 that I was sat by a roaring log fire in the Pelham family home, when Bob Pelham expressed concerns about the business and the thought of giving it all up.
 Mrs Pelham assured me that he was not serious.
 He frequently worried about the continuation of the business and the families that he employed at the factory.
 It was that evening that I began my research and to find out how he started the puppet factory and how he developed it into the large and successful enterprise that it had become.